FilipeTheAnalyst/mds-project/README.md

 #### Create a `.env` file to store credentials

 - Rename the [`env.sample`](env.sample) file to `.env` on the repository main directory
+- Add the missing credentials that apply to your Snowflake account (ex: the account value corresponds to your account url text before snowflake.computing.com)
 - Add `.env` file contents to virtual environment activate script
  ```bash
 cat .env >> .venv/dbt-atp-tour/bin/activate